hawkerboy7/VirtualView/README.md

 # Prepend the main to the body
-document.body.insertBefore (new Main).el, document.body.firstChild
+document.body.insertBefore (new Main root: true).el, document.body.firstChild
 ```

 ## It's not done yet!
+Up next:

+- [this.children]() This function will allow you to set a VirtualNode's children all at once.

+- [this.toggleClass]() Toggles one or multiple classes on or off.

 - [this.remove](https://github.com/hawkerboy7/virtual-view/blob/master/src/virtual-view.coffee#L168) still needs to be analized.
-It's not at a maximum effencientcy, also i am quite sure not everything is removed from memory completely.
+It's not at a maximum effencientcy, also I am quite sure not everything is removed from memory completely.<br>

-- After removal all event listeners should be removed as well (this is still to be checked).
+After removal all event listeners should be removed as well (this is still to be checked).

+- Update the render procedure using Thunks or another method to prevent the diff function from checking Virtual Nodes that didn't change for sure